Keyj33k/htkit/README.md

-# Project - Hunter
+# Project - Hunter | written in python3

-[i] - hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5.
+Hunter is a small toolkit for information gathering and helping with en- and decryption with b64 and md5.

-[i] - Hunter is a collection of selfwritten tools.
+- Hunter is a collection of selfwritten tools.

 [i] Haunt-Toolkit in progress ...

 [1] Witcher
 -------------------------------------------------------------------
-~ a simple socket tcp portscanner
+~ A simple socket tcp portscanner.

 [2] md5encrypt
 -------------------------------------------------------------------
-~ a md5 encryption tool
+~ A md5 encryption tool.

 [3] IPEye
 -------------------------------------------------------------------
-~ tracking tool for the internet protocol
+~ Tracking tool for the internet protocol.

 [4] Banner Grabber
 -------------------------------------------------------------------
-~ a banner grabbing tool for open ports
+~ A banner grabbing tool for open ports.

-~ you can use it in combi with the witcher portscanner
+~ You can use it in combi with the witcher portscanner.

 [5] b64crypt
 -------------------------------------------------------------------
-~ a tool written vor base64 en- and decryption
+~ A tool written vor base64 en- and decryption.

 [6] WIFI-Stalker
 -------------------------------------------------------------------
-~ tool which displays all available networks around your access point
+~ A tool which displays all available networks around your access point.

-~ you need to set your wireless device in the monitor mode
+~ You need to set your wireless device in the monitor mode.

 [7] Whereareyou
 -------------------------------------------------------------------
-~ a simple tool for grabbing informations about a phonenumber like location etc.
+~ A simple tool for grabbing informations about a phonenumber like location etc.

 Installation:
 -------------------------------------------------------------------